 A : We personally prefer a nonstick because of the ease of use, cleaning & maintenance .
 However it’s your personal choice and you can buy a cast iron too.
 We prefer to buy a pan with more than 6 cavities as it’s easier for batch cooking atleast for a family of 3-4.
 Some come with a lid and some don’t.
 It doesn’t really matter.
 You can use any lid that is at home, if required.
 Most of the times we cook without the lid.

-Q – How to make sure the Appe / balls are evenly cooked from the inside?
+How to make sure the food is cooked from the inside in the Appe Pan?

 Q : What kind of cooking range is it compatible with?

 A : Works best on gas, induction and coil.

 A : As soon as your done using the pan, wipe the grease off the cavities with a dry paper towel.
 After that pour some hot water ans detergent and keep it aside for a few minutes.
 Scrub & rinse and your done.
 T ensure it’s longevity, please do not wash it in the dishwasher or use a metal scrubber.